retrieve created time java from Word documents with GroupDocs

 Required Libraries and Dependencies

-To work with GroupDocs.Metadata, include specific libraries.
-If using Maven for project management, add the following configuration to your pom.xml file:
+To work with GroupDocs.Metadata, include the repository and dependency in your pom.xml file:

 <repositories>